 - In a separate bowl, mix the flour, baking soda and salt.
 Add to mixture in mixing bowl and mix until well combined.

-- Roll the dough into 1" balls and place onto a non-stick baking mat.
+- Roll the dough into 1" balls, then roll in sugar.
+Place onto a non-stick baking mat.

 - Refrigerate the cookies for 30 minutes.